crosswalk-project/crosswalk-website/documentation/18-Screens.md

     window.onresize = scale;
     scale();

-The `scale()` function implements the pseudo-code at the start of this section.
 To give an example of the CSS transforms which will be applied, consider the case where the scale is 2.05 and the top and left offsets are 0px and 40px respectively.
 The resulting CSS transforms would be:

     -webkit-transform-origin: 0 0 0;
     transform-origin: 0 0 0;
     -webkit-transform: scale(2.05, 2.05) translate(40px, 0px);
     transform: scale(2.05, 2.05) translate(40px, 0px);

 Setting the transform origin to `top left 0` ensures that the transforms are applied from the top-left corner of the container.
-The `scale(2.05, 2.05)` function changes the scaling of the container; and the `translate(40px, 0px)` function moves the container to the correct position on screen.
+The `scale(2.05, 2.05)` function changes the scaling of the container; and the `translate(40px, 0px)` function moves the container to the correct position on screen (40 pixels from the left-hand edge).
 Here's the result on a ZTE Geek:

 ![space dodge game on ZTE Geek: landscape, fullscreen, viewport meta, CSS transform](assets/space_dodge_game-zte_geek_scale.png)

 Notice how the application is fitted vertically, then centered horizontally.

 This approach is good because it is simple.
-However, because the scaling is applied to the whole application, it can cause some blurring, especially when scaling up.
+However, as the scaling is applied to the whole application, it can cause some blurring, especially when scaling up.
 The next section describes a more complex alternative which uses resizing plus selective scaling of game assets.

 ### Approach 2: Resize the game

 This approach requires a more extensive reworking of the CSS for the game, as it affects the positioning, size and appearance of every element.
 It's tempting to ignore this approach, as the scaling approach of the previous section works pretty well.
 But there's actually good discipline involved in making this alternative approach work.

 The first step is to make the container occupy the whole screen.
 In the olden days, this would have meant measuring the screen, then manually setting the width and height CSS properties of the container (in JavaScript).
-However, Crosswalk supports a handy CSS feature which means one doesn't have to do this any more: [viewport-percentage lengths](http://dev.w3.org/csswg/css-values/#viewport-relative-lengths).
-This allows you to specify the dimensions of elements in terms of a percentage of the viewport dimensions.
+However, Crosswalk supports a handy CSS feature which means you don't have to do this any more: [viewport-percentage lengths](http://dev.w3.org/csswg/css-values/#viewport-relative-lengths).
+These allow you to specify the dimensions of elements in terms of a percentage of the viewport dimensions.
 As the application is now fullscreen, the viewport fills the whole screen; so the container can fill 100% of the device's height and width using this CSS rule:

     #container {
       position: relative;